-The supply curve for regional non-associated lower 48 natural gas production and for WCSB production is built from a price/quantity (P/Q) pair, where price is the "expected" wellhead price (XPBASE, presented below) and quantity is the "expected" production (XOBASE) or the base production level as defined by the product of reserves times the "expected" production-toreserves ratio (as set in the OGSM).
-The basic assumption behind the curve is that the price will increase from the base price if the current year's production levels exceed the expected production; and the opposite will occur if current production is less.
+The supply curve for regional non-associated lower 48 natural gas production and for WCSB production is built from a price/quantity (P/Q) pair, where quantity is the "expected" production (XQBASE) or the base production level as defined by the product of reserves times the "expected" production-to-reserves ratio (as set in the OGSM) and price is the projected wellhead price (XPBASE, presented below) for the expected production.
+The basic assumption behind the curve is that the realized market price will increase from the base price if the current year's production levels exceed the expected production; and the opposite will occur if current production is less.
 In addition, it is assumed that the relative price response will likely be greater for a marginal increase in production above the expected production, compared to below.
 To represent these assumptions, five segments of the curve are defined from the base point.
-The middle segment is centered around the base point, extends plus or minus a percent (PARM SUPCRV3, Appendix E) from the base quantity, and if activated, is generally set nearly horizontal (i.e., there is little price response to a quantity change).
-The next two segments, on either side of the middle, extend more vertically (with a positive slope), and reach plus or minus a percent (PARM SUPCRV5, Appendix E) beyond the end of the middle segment.
+The middle segment is centered around the base point, extends plus or minus a percent (PARM\SUPCRV3, Appendix E) from the base quantity, and if activated, is generally set nearly horizontal (i.e., there is little price response to a quantity change).
+The next two segments, on either side of the middle, extend more vertically (with a positive slope), and reach plus or minus a percent (PARM\SUPCRV5, Appendix E) beyond the end of the middle segment.
 The remaining two segments extend the curve above and below even further, for the case with relatively large annual production changes, and can be assigned the same or different slopes from their adjacent segments.
 The slope of the upper segment(s) is generally set greater than or equal to that of the lower segment(s).
 An illustrative presentation of the supply curve is provided in Figure 2-6.
-The general structure for all five segments of the supply curve, in terms of defining price (NGSUP\PR) as a function of the quantity or production level (QVAR), is:
+The general structure for all five segments of the supply curve, in terms of defining price (NGSUP PR) as a function of the quantity or production level (QVAR), is: